 In addition to block level storage via Amazon EBS or instance store, you can also use Amazon S3 for highly durable, highly available object storage.
 Learn more about Amazon EC2 storage options from the Amazon EC2 documentation.

-For a low, additional, hourly fee, you can launch selected Amazon EC2 instances types as EBS-optimized instances.
-EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with options for 500 Mbps and 1000 Mbps depending on the instance type used.
+For an additional low, hourly fee, customers can launch selected Amazon EC2 instances types as EBS-optimized instances.
+EBS-optimized instances enable EC2 instances to fully use the IOPS provisioned on an EBS volume.
+EBS-optimized instances deliver dedicated throughput between Amazon EC2 and Amazon EBS, with options between 500 and 2,000 Megabits per second (Mbps) depending on the instance type used.
+The dedicated throughput minimizes contention between Amazon EBS I/O and other traffic from your EC2 instance, providing the best performance for your EBS volumes.
+EBS-optimized instances are designed for use with both Standard and Provisioned IOPS Amazon EBS volumes.
+When attached to EBS-optimized instances, Provisioned IOPS volumes can achieve single digit millisecond latencies and are designed to deliver within 10% of the provisioned IOPS performance 99.9% of the time.
 We recommend using Provisioned IOPS volumes with EBS-optimized instances or instances that support cluster networking for applications with high storage I/O requirements.

 Enhanced Networking enables you to get significantly higher packet per second (PPS) performance, lower network jitter and lower latencies.
 This feature uses a new network virtualization stack that provides higher I/O performance and lower CPU utilization compared to traditional implementations.
 In order to take advantage of Enhanced Networking, you should launch an HVM AMI in VPC, and install the appropriate driver.
-Enhanced Networking is currently supported in C3 instances.
-For instructions on how to enable Enhanced Networking on EC2 instances, see the Enhanced Networking tutorial.
+Enhanced Networking is currently supported in C3 and I2 instances.
+For instructions on how to enable Enhanced Networking on EC2 instances, see the Enhanced Networking on Linux and Enhanced Networking on Windows tutorials.
 To learn more about this feature, check out the Enhanced Networking FAQ section.

 Dedicated Instances are Amazon EC2 instances that run on single-tenant hardware dedicated to a single customer.
 They are ideal for workloads where corporate policies or industry regulations require that your EC2 instances be physically isolated at the host hardware level from instances that belong to other customers.
 Dedicated Instances let you take full advantage of the benefits of the AWS cloud – on-demand elastic provisioning, pay only for what you use, all while ensuring that your Amazon EC2 compute instances are isolated at the hardware level.